dydxprotocol/solo/docs/perpetual-guide.md

 ## Funding

-Perpetual contracts are inspired by traditional futures contracts, but differ in that there is no expiry date and therefore no final settlement or delivery.
+Perpetual contracts have no expiry date and therefore no final settlement or delivery.
 Funding payments are therefore used to incentivize the price of the perpetual to trade at the price of the underlying.

 Funding is calculated like an interest rate, and is determined by a funding rate which is calculated algorithmically based on the price of the underlying and market prices for the perpetual.
 When the rate is positive, traders who are long will make payments to traders who are short.
 When the rate is negative, this is reversed and shorts will pay longs.
 Traders make or receive payments in proportion to the size of their market position.
 These payments are exchanged solely between traders, and are neither paid nor received by the exchange.